This information explains your surgery of the esophagus and what to expect afterward.

 - Explain how much of your esophagus and stomach is likely to be removed

 Begin doing at least 30 to 60 minutes of some kind of aerobic exercise each day.
 It can be walking on a treadmill, using a bicycle, or walking or swimming.
 This will improve the chance that your recovery will be smooth.
 If you smoke, stop.
 This is very important.
 Discuss it with your doctor.
-If you like, we can refer you to our smoking cessation program or another one.
+If you like, we can refer you to our Tobacco Treatment Program or another one.

 You will have pre-surgical testing (PST) within thirty days of your surgery.
 A nurse will teach you how to do coughing and deep breathing exercises.
 You will also learn how to use an incentive spirometer (in-sen-tiv-spir-om-eh-ter).
 These will help to keep your lungs clear of mucous after surgery.
 They can help prevent an infection in your lungs.